Samikshavad: The theme of Samikshavad

 Samikshavad is an Indian movement of Modern Art which is opposed to the tendency of Indian artists following the Western trends of Modern Art.
 Its basic purpose is to help create such an art in the country which has its roots in Indian soil.
 "Samiksha" is a Sanskrit word which means criticism of life and society in which they live.
 It is also against any type of imitation of the past styles or the present styles of art.
 A manifesto of the movement was published at the first exhibition of such paintings at the AIFACS Gallery in 1979 at Delhi.
 The exhibition presented in all, 26 paintings in oil medium.
 The artists whose works were included in the first exhibition were S/s R.C.
 Shukla, R.S.
 Dhir, Santosh Kumar Singh and Ved Prakash Mishra from Banaras Hindu University, Varanasi; Dr. Gopal Madhukar Chaturvedi from Aligarh and Bala Dutt Pandey from Allahabad.
 The exhibition was inaugurated by the well-known "young Turk" Shri Chandra Shekhar, then President of the Janata Party.
 Since then many comments, reviews and articles have come from several of the leading newspapers, weeklies and art journals referring to this movement.
 Invitations have been received from several parts of India to hold exhibitions there.
 There is a silent but meaningful whisper in the air about "Samikshavad" in Indian art circles.
 Several illustrated lecture programs on Samikshavad have been sponsored by university art departments at different places.
 The movement has gained ground in the country and has created a new atmosphere in the field of art for an indigenous development of Indian Modern Art.
 The only hurdle in the way of Indian art is prejudice, purvagrah (bias) and misconception.
 Samikshavad is a modern movement of Indian contemporary art.

 Modern Western art is either an expression of the artists' inner turmoil and tensions or mere feats of colour and form.
 Mostly it is aimless or personal fad.
 Can such art ever become popular and useful to society at large?
 But capitalist society has accepted it as a form of business transactions.
 They collect art and sell art just to make capital out of it.
-In a poor country like India art cannot fulfill that aim.
+In a poor country like India art cannot fulfil that aim.
 Art can have no other aim but to serve the people, to inspire and educate them, to prepare them for a better life and society.
 And "Samikshavad" aims at that.